Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22/psp22.md

 [PSP22FlashMint](/smart-contracts/psp22/extensions/flashmint): extension which allows the user to perform flashloans on the token by minting and burning the token.

-[PSP22Capped](/smart-contracts/psp22/extensions/capped): extension which adds a cap for total supply of PSP22 tokens.

 Check out the utilities for PSP22 token:

 [PSP22TokenTimelock](/smart-contracts/psp22/utils/token-timelock): utility for locking PSP22 tokens for a specified time.